 Now let’s move on to the good stuff and why you're here.
 After exploring this tiny island for 5 days it was easy to come up with the 10 BEST things to do in Mykonos, Greece!

 This map shows the best things to do in Mykonos, Greece.
-Click the icon in the very top left to see a list view of each pinned location.
+Click the icon at the top left to see a list view of each pinned location.
 Click the top right button to enlarge the map.
 Click the star to save to your own Google Maps account.
 To access this map once saved (after clicking the star), open Google Maps (on your phone/computer/tablet), click the menu button, go to "your places", select "maps", and you will see this map listed.

-1. Wander Mykonos Town aka: Chora
+1. Wander Mykonos Town - aka: Chora

 Chora is a maze of narrow streets, whitewashed buildings with shutters and railings painted in a rainbow of colors, small restaurants, boutique and designer shopping, and an endless supply of photo opportunities.

 Don’t bother with street names as many don’t have them.
-Get lost in all the twists and turns knowing that this area is small.
+Get lost in all the twists and turns knowing this area is small.
 It’s kind of like Venice.
-You don’t have to worry about getting lost because at some point you will either find yourself at the water or a familiar landmark.
+You don’t have to worry about getting lost because at some point you will either find yourself at the sea or a familiar landmark.

 A good starting point is the Little Venice area right on the water (Negrita Bar Mykonos is the starting point of Little Venice).